Euclid — "To cut off from the greater of two given unequal straight lines a straight line …"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The extremities of a line are points."
+"The extremities of a surface are lines."

 Found in 1 providers: grok